 Language and Motor Enrichment

-Yikes Tikes! maintains a relationship with speech-language pathologists, occupational therapists, and behavior therapists from the Center for Speech Language and Occupational Therapy (CSLOT).
+Yikes Tikes CSLOT! draws on the expertise of speech-language pathologists, occupational therapists, and behavior therapists from the Center for Speech Language and Occupational Therapy (CSLOT).
 These professionals facilitate our program by observing and following the interests of the children to create opportunities for learning, which emphasizes language development and the fine and gross motor skills children need for cognitive maturation.
 Moreover, these professionals provide additional developmental support for individual families on an ongoing basis.